Hello World

 I’m a software engineer working primarily in embedded systems and firmware, with experience spanning resource-constrained devices, embedded Linux, and desktop applications.
 I hold an MSc in Embedded Systems from Kingston University, London, UK with management studies as my minor subject, this educational experience has shaped how I approach engineering decisions beyond just code.

 I use this space as a technical notebook and reflection log: to write about firmware, software design, testing strategies, systems thinking, and lessons learned from building software that runs close to hardware.
-Occasionally, I also share personal interests and side projects, including creative work I pursue in my free time.
+Occasionally, I also share personal interests and side projects, including leisure work I pursue in my free time.

 My Blog Posts